tchx84/grtk/README.md

 interact with redmine from CLI.

 ### Features
+* send patches to redmine.
 * fetch patches from a given issue.
 * merge patches from a given issue.
+* report spent time on issues.

 ### Installation
 * $cd /some/place/